ednz-cloud/hashicorp_vault/README.md

 ```yaml
 hashi_vault_extra_files: false # by default, set to false
 ```
 This variable defines whether or not there is extra configuration files to copy to the target.
-If there are, these extra files are expected to be jinja2 templates located all in the same directory, and will be copied to the specified directory on the target machine.
+If true, these files can be anything static (no jinja2 templates).

 ```yaml
 hashi_vault_extra_files_src: /tmp/extra_files # by default, set to /tmp/extra_files
 ```
 This variable defines the source directory (without the trailing /) for the extra files to be copied in case there are some.
+The entire directory structure above the defined directory will be copied recursively to the target host.

 ```yaml
 hashi_vault_extra_files_dst: /etc/vault.d/extra_files # by default, set to /etc/vault.d/extra_files